for Loose Dentures

 Solutions for Loose Dentures at Coddington Dental

-Your denture specialist at Coddington Dental will help you assess if it is more beneficial to reline your existing loose dentures or have a new set made.
+Your denture dentist at Coddington Dental will help you assess if it is more beneficial to reline your existing loose dentures or have a new set made.

 A temporary reline requires adding a layer of material on the inside of the denture while the patient is in the dentist’s chair.
 This technique involves an impression that hardens and fills the void created by the bone loss.
-A temporary reline will stabilize the patient’s denture for a short period.
-This material is the easiest solution for loose dentures
+A temporary reline will stabilize the patient’s denture, but only for a short period.
+This material is the easiest solution for loose dentures.

 A permanent reline also requires adding a layer of material on the inside of the denture while the patient is in the chair.
 The denture is then sent to a dental laboratory to replace this material with pink denture plastic.
-A “permanent reline” is longer lasting than a temporary reline but requires the patient to be without a denture for a couple of days.
+A permanent reline is longer lasting than a temporary reline, but requires the patient to be without thier denture for a couple of days.

-Dental implants are usually the best option to stabilize a loose denture.
-These implants will also prevent any further bone loss in a patient’s jawbone.
+Dental implants are usually an excellent option to stabilize a loose denture.
+These implants will also prevent any further bone loss in the patient’s jawbone.

 Dental implants can successfully support a new set of dentures.
 There are some options including as few as two implants to provide stability for a denture.
 Many patients find implants to be a reasonable and realistic solution for their loose dentures.

-Treatment for a loose denture improves biting, talking, and smiling and ultimately self-confidence.
-For more info about treatment for your loose denture, give one of our offices a call today!
+Treatment for a loose denture improves biting, talking, and smiling, and ultimately self-confidence.
+For more information about treatment for your loose denture, give one of our Lincoln family dentists a call today!

 If a reline will not help a patient’s loose denture, it will become more unstable and a new set of dentures is needed.
 Also, poor aesthetics are another reason for a new set of dentures.